keepsuit/laravel-opentelemetry/README.md

 _OpenTelemetry is a collection of tools, APIs, and SDKs.
 Use it to instrument, generate, collect, and export telemetry data (metrics, logs, and traces) to help you analyze your software’s performance and behavior._

-This package allow to integrate OpenTelemetry in a Laravel application.
+This package allows you to integrate OpenTelemetry in a Laravel application.

 - [Installation](#installation)
 - [User Context](#user-context)